onlyteo/ktor-sandbox/README.md

 * [Kafka CQRS](./ktor-kafka-cqrs)

 ## Architecture
-Ktor is a lightweight framework for building client and server applications.
-It was created by [JetBrains](https://www.jetbrains.com) to champion the features of the Kotlin programing language and the asynchronous programing model based on their Coroutines framework.
+[Ktor](https://ktor.io) is a lightweight framework for building applications for the [JVM runtime](https://en.wikipedia.org/wiki/Java_virtual_machine).
+Ktor was created by [JetBrains](https://www.jetbrains.com) to champion the features of the [Kotlin programing language](https://kotlinlang.org) and the asynchronous programing model based on their Coroutines framework.

 Ktor is a very modular framework with an explicit configuration style where you are in full control of the setup of your application.
 It has a plugin based configuration model where features are enabled by adding the